szantog/wmb-vud/README.txt

 Overview:
 --------
-These modules is a attempt to build a digg.com/reddit.com clone for Drupal.
+These two modules is a attempt to build a digg.com/reddit.com clone for Drupal.
 They build upon a number of other module, se below.

+This is not a point and click solution.
+This project provide the missing pieces but you need to put them all together.

 Pages that are generated:
 * storylink (same as storylink/new)